Gateway

 International Partnerships and Collaborations

-Gateway recognizes that at times institutions need assistance with locating specific international partners needed to advance particular strategies or initiatives.
-Through our extensive international network, Gateway is well-positioned to assist with locating and vetting potential partners whether they be peer institutions, organization, providers, etc. Gateway can locate ideal partners based on your criteria, vet as needed, and provide a “short-list” for consideration and introduction.
-Gateway can also assist contract negotiation and stewardship.
+Gateway recognizes that institutions and organizations often need assistance with locating specific international partners to advance particular strategies or initiatives.
+Through our extensive international network, Gateway is well-positioned to assist with locating and facilitating introductions to potential partners, whether they be peer institutions, organizations, providers, etc. Our six-step strategy has been designed to support all aspects of selecting, forming and stewarding new partnerships.

-Senior Consultant
+Partnership Consultant

 We will negotiate a detailed services agreement in accordance with an agreed upon scope of services.

-For all contracted services, as appropriate, Gateway will prepare final written reports on services rendered and recommendations proposed.
+For all contracted services, as appropriate, Gateway will prepare written reports on services rendered and recommendations proposed.

 Depending on the nature of the assignment, Gateway will conduct periodic review and assessment meetings to discuss provided services and make modifications as needed.

-Gateway International Group has made the commitment to allocate 5% of revenue to support traditionally underrepresented student participation in international learning and engagement.
+Gateway International Group has made the commitment to allocate 3% of revenue to support traditionally underrepresented student participation in international learning and engagement.
 We have designated the Fund for Education Abroad (FEA) as a recipient of funds gathered through Gateway’s Virtual Education Abroad Office.
 FEA is a 501(c)3 non-profit organization that provides scholarships and ongoing support to students who are underrepresented in U.S. education abroad.

 NAFSA’s Guide to International Partnerships: Developing Sustainable Academic Collaborations.
 Edited by Jane Gatewood